silksil/NOTES-CHEATSHEET/client/react/components.md

     - Portals.
 Let you render children into a different DOM subtree.
 See the documentation on portals for more details.
     - String and numbers.
 These are rendered as text nodes in the DOM.
     - Booleans or null.
 Render nothing.
 (Mostly exists to support return test && <Child /> pattern, where test is boolean.)

+##### More on elements
+An element describes what you want to see on the screen:
+`const element = <h1>Hello, world</h1>;`

+- Unlike browser DOM elements, React elements are plain objects, and are cheap to create.
+React DOM takes care of updating the DOM to match the React elements.
+Eventually, elements are what components are “made of”.
+- React elements are immutable.
+Once you create an element, you can’t change its children or attributes.
+An element is like a single frame in a movie: it represents the UI at a certain point in time.

 ## ReactDOM.render()
 `ReactDOM.render()` controls the contents of the container node you pass in.
 Any existing DOM elements inside are replaced when first called.
 Later calls use React’s DOM diffing algorithm for efficient updates.